• Free shipping on all orders

 Conclusion

-Irish Doodles don’t have many cuts available, but that is largely because they aren’t seen in dog shows.
+Irish Doodles don’t have many cuts available, but that is largely because they are not seen in dog shows.
 They are a mixed breed, which means that they aren’t allowed in dog shows run by most kennel clubs.
 Therefore, this breed doesn’t have a “show cut” or anything of that sort.
 Most of their haircuts are either pretty natural or designed to be low maintenance.
 They’re practical cuts—not cuts designed for the show ring.

 When picking a haircut for your Irish Doodle, we highly recommend that you consider exactly how much time you have to groom your canine each day, as well as your climate.
 Your specific dog may also have certain coat traits that make specific cuts more or less practical.

-Featured Image Credit: Joca de Jong, Shutterstock
+Featured Image Credit By: Joca de Jong, Shutterstock

 Nicole Cosgrove Profile Picture